 Marymount Manhattan College (MMC) is a private four-year, coeducational, nonsectarian college located on the Upper East Side of Manhattan, offering outstanding programs in the liberal arts and sciences, business, communications and media arts, and the performing arts.

 Founded in 1936 by the Religious of the Sacred Heart of Mary (RSHM) as an urban extension of Marymount College in Tarrytown, New York, the College became independent in 1961 and coeducational and nonsectarian in 1971, and currently enrolls approximately 2,000 full- and part-time students.
-Drawn to MMC’s strong academic tradition and the rich ethnic and cultural diversity that makes New York the most cosmopolitan of international cities, students attend MMC from 48 states and 50 countries around the world.
+Drawn to MMC’s strong academic tradition and the rich ethnic and cultural diversity that makes New York the most cosmopolitan of international cities, students attend MMC from 48 states and over 40 countries around the world.